Pointwise Maximal Leakage: Definition, interpretations and properties

 \subsection{Dynamic Consumption of Secrecy}

-In the last part of this section, we discuss a notion of privacy introduced in~\cite[Section 2.2 ]{espinoza2013min} that, similar to our work, aims to measure the privacy leakage associated with individual observations.
+In the last part of this section, we discuss a notion of privacy introduced in~\cite[Section 2.2 ]{espinoza2013min} that, similar to our work, aims to measure the information leakage associated with individual observations.
 In \cite{espinoza2013min}, the \emph{dynamic min-entropy leakage} of an outcome $y \in \mathrm{supp}(P_Y)$ is defined as:

-which is equal to the $g$-leakage associated with the identity gain given in~\eqref{eq:identity_gain}.
-That is, the dynamic leakage is derived under the assumption that the adversary is trying to guess the secret $X$ itself, but does not consider other gains that an adversary may be interested in.
+which is equal to the $g$-leakage associated with the identity gain in~\eqref{eq:identity_gain}.
+That is, the dynamic leakage is derived under the assumption that the adversary is trying to guess the secret $X$ itself, but does not consider other gain functions.

-The authors of~\cite{espinoza2013min} withdraw from further developing the idea of measuring the pointwise privacy leakage based on $\ell^{\text{ dynamic}}(X \to y)$ as they believe the above privacy measure suffers from two drawbacks.
+The authors of~\cite{espinoza2013min} withdraw from further developing the idea of measuring the pointwise information leakage based on $\ell^{\text{ dynamic}}(X \to y)$ as they believe the above privacy measure suffers from two drawbacks.
 First, they argue that the above definition cannot be axiomatically justified as it is shown that $\ell^{\text{ dynamic}}(X \to y)$ may be negative (see~\cite[Example 4]{espinoza2013min}), that is, the adversary's certainty about the secret may actually \emph{decrease} by observing an outcome $y$.
 Second, they believe that dynamic policy enforcement based on individual outcomes (for example, discarding high-leakage outcomes) may reveal information about the secret $X$.

 Note that the first issue mentioned above does not apply to $\ell(X \to y)$.
 It is easy to see that $\ell^{\text{ dynamic}}(X \to y) \leq \ell(X \to y)$, and we have shown in Lemma~\ref{lemma:properties} that $\ell(X \to y) \geq 0$, which implies that in our current setup, observations can never decrease certainty about a secret $X$.
 This is because $\ell(X \to y)$ is defined by considering all possible gain functions an adversary may be interested in, while $\ell^{\text{ dynamic}}(X \to y)$ is defined only for the identity gain of Example~\ref{ex:identity_gain}.